 Donate to the University Honors Program

 KU’s honors students link their studies with research, study abroad, internships, and service as they pursue their Enhanced Learning Experience requirements.
 Honors Opportunity Awards help our students afford these activities.
-Select the name of a fund below to give directly to that fund.
+Select the name of a fund to give directly to that fund, or donate to our general fund below.

 |Mary Klayder Study Abroad Opportunity Award Fund||These awards support students participating in one of three honors study abroad programs led by Dr. Mary Klayder: Travel Writing & Costa Rica, The London Review, and the British Summer Institute.|